getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 └────────────┴─────────────────┴───────────────────┴────────┘
 ```

-As you can see, our encodings have reduced our byte size by 80%.
+As you can see, our encodings have reduced our size on disk by 80%.
 That's pretty cool and we didn't have to work too hard for it.
 We can also evaluate how these queries perform when reading these columns by running the following query:

 ```
 SELECT